What CDISC standards are required for regulatory submissions?

 Prior to the year 2000, clinical trial submissions were like the wild west.
 Anything went.
 There was no standardized way to provide any particular type of data, so each organization could submit the same information in completely different ways.
 Worse than that, individual organizations could submit the same information in different ways for different studies.
 The format of the submitted data was not controlled.
 This led to huge inefficiencies for both sponsors and regulators.

 Regulators had similar issues.
-Every study was unique, so reviewer’s had to understand how the data was presented for each study.
+Every study was unique, so the reviewer’s had to understand how the data was presented for each study.

 Sorting this problem was one of CDISC’s core missions.
-The result is 3 standardized content models: SDTM, ADaM and SEND.
+The result is 3 standardized content models: SDTM, ADaM, and SEND.